Health Dept To Levy Fine On Noida Developers Failing To Provide Mosquito-Free Environment

 This is the city which is home to a large number of housing projects that have failed to meet several completion deadlines.
 This affordable property hub is also the city where roads are bad, traffic conditions are insane, sanitation system is in tatters.

-The district magistrate recently issued an advisory to property buyers, saying they should not take possession of units unless the project is certified to be following the Uttar Pradesh Vector-Borne Disease rules.
+In April, the district magistrate had issued an advisory to property buyers, saying they should not take possession of units unless the project is certified to be following the Uttar Pradesh Vector-Borne Disease rules.
 Under the UP Prevention and Control of Malaria, Dengue and Any Vector Borne Disease regulation 2016, buyers should not accept possession of units without ensuring the project has received a certificate for having in place an anti-mosquito mechanism.